srijs/node-clam-engine/README.md

 ### Via NPM

 Just run `npm install clam-engine`.
-Clam Engine supports Node.js 0.10, 0.11 and 0.12 as well as io.js.
+Clam Engine supports Node.js versions 4 through 9.
 If something doesn't work for you using one of those runtimes, please file a bug.

 ## Usage